-- a) click on the URL located in the notification e-mail and log in using CWE credentials; - b) select one of the response options for the poll; - c) enter comments as needed to explain or qualify the selected option;
+- a) click on the URL located in the notification e-mail and log in using CWE credentials; - b) select one of the response options for the poll;

-d) click on "Save and Close" to submit vote.
+- c) enter comments as needed to explain or qualify the selected option; - d) click on "Save and Close" to submit vote.

-5.3.5.3 Conclusion of Online Poll

-5.3.5.3.1 Interpretation of Poll Results
+5.3.5.4 Interpretation of Poll Results

+5.3.5.4.1 General
-The votes recorded at the closure date of the poll constitute the result of the poll.

-Several sets of results are possible for the various kinds of polls conducted, but for most polls, possible results fall into three categories:
+- 5.3.5.4.1.1 The votes recorded at the closure date of the poll constitute the result of the poll. - 5.3.5.4.1.2 Several sets of results are possible for the various kinds of polls conducted, but for most polls, possible results fall into three categories: - approval; - conditional approval; - disapproval (or failure to achieve approval). - 5.3.5.4.1.3 A single vote for conditional approval or disapproval is sufficient to produce a poll result of conditional approval or disapproval. - 5.3.5.4.1.4 After a poll has been closed, no changes shall be made to that poll unless it is reopened.

-- approval;

-- conditional approval;

-- disapproval (or failure to achieve approval).
+5.3.5.4.2 Approval

-In the case of approval, the Secretariat normally undertakes some action implied by the subject of the poll.
+In the case of approval, the Secretariat shall undertake the action implied by the objective of the poll.